AD4GD/pilot-2-gbif-iucn/readme.md

 #### Output data

-Output data are to be fetched in two ways:
 1. Tabular data with all data available from GBIF, IUCN and ancillary sources
 - Mandatory: yes
 - Format: CSV